PoojaDilipChavan/portfolio/README.md

 #### Assignment: Visualizing government debt

+The below bar chart shows general goverment debts as the % of total GDP for year 2021.
+As seen, Japan has the highest value (highlighted).

 <iframe src="https://data.oecd.org/chart/6Ogl" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6Ogl" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2021</a></iframe>

+Here, we are analysing the general goverment debts as the % of total GDP over period.
+This data is publicly available at Organization for Economic Co-operation and Development (OECD) website.
+In consistency with bar chart above , Japan shows consistent growth in this debt value over period from 1995 till 2021.

+<div class="flourish-embed flourish-chart" data-src="visualisation/11154522"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 #### Final Project